qkrguswn2401/qkrguswn2401.github.io/_posts/2021-03-29-Hidden-Markov-Model.md

 When N and T get real big, computation costs way too much, too much running time

 Forward algorithm is proposed.
-It is like DP programming, which computes teh obseravtion probability by summing over the probablites of all possible hidden state paths that could generate the obseravtion sequence.
+It is like DP programming, which computes the obseravtion probability by summing over the probablites of all possible hidden state paths that could generate the obseravtion sequence.

 Visualization of Forward Algorithm:
 ![image](https://user-images.githubusercontent.com/36841216/112829527-344b2480-90cc-11eb-8363-917d1c63cfe9.png)